ahmedbahaa11/Smart-Home-System-AVR/README.md

 ### 2- Manual Mode :
 In this Mode The System of Home Full Controlled by the User.
 Master AVR will Display all Systems on LCD [ TV + Light + Air conditioner + Pumb ].
 User will choose any one form thim by KYPAD and chooses Turn ON or OFF . then Master AVR will Send this Data to Slave AVR.
 Slave Will Run Functions to Turn ON or OFF the Target System.
 Slave AVR will Show the Status of Home on LCD. ( TV [ON-OFF] + Light [ON-OFF] + Air conditioner [ON-OFF] + Pumb [ON-OFF] ).
-### 2- Automatic Mode :
+### 3- Automatic Mode :
 In this Mode The System of Home Full Controlled Automaticly by AVR.
 Slave AVR When Recieve Automatic Mode will control the Home by Reading of all Sensors.
-##### Air conditioner -> Controlled by Reading of Temperature Sensor, if Temperature More than 25 C System Will Open Air conditioner and Close the Window by turn on Servo Motor with angle 0 .
+##### Air conditioner -> Controlled by Reading of Temperature Sensor, if Temperature More than 25 C System Will Open Air conditioner and Close the Window by turn on Servo Motor with angle 0. else if Temperature Less than 25 C System Will Close Air conditioner and Open the Window by turn on Servo Motor with angle 180.
 ##### Light -> Controlled by Reading of LDR Sensor, if Light of Sun is High System will turn OFF the Light of Home, else if Light of Sun is Low System will turn ON the Light of Home.
 ##### Water Pumb -> Fire Alarm System Controlled by Reading of Smoke Sensor, if Smoke Sensor Readind More than 50 System Will Open The Water Pumb and Turn on Buzzer and show Fire!! on LCD.
 ##### TV -> if User Entre the Home From Door TV will Open automaticly . and if user leave the home TV will Turn OFF.
+### 4- Change Password :